 We estimate the fair value of stock options containing only a service condition using the Black-Scholes option pricing model, which requires the use of subjective assumptions, including the expected term of the option, the current price of the underlying stock, the expected stock price volatility, expected dividend yield, and the risk-free interest rate for the expected term of the option.
 The expected term represents the period of time the stock options are expected to be outstanding.
 Due to the lack of sufficient historical exercise data to provide a reasonable basis upon which to otherwise estimate the expected term of the stock options, we use the simplified method to estimate the expected term for our stock options.
 Under the simplified method, the expected term of an option is presumed to be the mid-point between the vesting date and the end of the contractual term.
-Expected volatility is based on historical volatilities for publicly traded stock of comparable companies over the estimated expected term of the stock options.
-We assume no dividend yield because dividends are not expected to be paid in the near future, which is consistent with our history of not paying dividends.
+Expected volatility is based on historical volatilities for our common stock and the publicly traded stock of comparable companies over the estimated expected term of the stock options.
+We assume no dividends are not expected to be paid in the near future, which is consistent with our history of not paying dividends.

 In May 2019, our Board of Directors granted a stock option to purchase 700,000 shares of our Class A common stock to our Chief Executive Officer (the "2019 CEO Grant") under the 2017 Plan with an exercise price of \$33.98 per share.
 The 2019 CEO Grant is eligible to vest based on the achievement of a stock price appreciation target of our Class A common stock.
-Specifically, the 2019 CEO Grant will vest when shares of our Class A common stock close at or above \$84.63 per share for a period equal to or greater than 90 consecutive calendar days or upon the occurrence of a change in control in which the value of our Class A common stock is equal to or greater than \$84.63 per share within five years of the grant date.
+Specifically, the 2019 CEO Grant vests when shares of our Class A common stock close at or above \$84.63 per share for a period equal to or greater than 90 consecutive calendar days or upon the occurrence of a change in control in which the value of our Class A common stock is equal to or greater than \$84.63 per share within five years of the grant date.
 The fair value of the 2019 CEO Grant was determined using a Monte Carlo simulation.
-The fair value of the award at the grant date was \$9.5 million and will be amortized over the derived service period of 2.6 years.
-Refer to Note 17 for further details on the status of this award.
+The fair value of the award at the grant date was \$9.5 million and is amortized over the derived service period of 2.6 years.
+Effective February 2021, the 2019 CEO Grant has satisfied all of the conditions required to be considered fully vested.
+As a result, we accelerated the recognition of approximately \$3.3 million in stock-based compensation expense during the year ended December 31, 2021.

-The following table summarizes the assumptions used to estimate the fair value of stock options granted during the years ended December 31, 2020, 2019, and 2018:
+The following table summarizes the assumptions used to estimate the fair value of stock options granted during the years ended December 31, 2021, 2020, and 2019: